International Political Economy (MA) (2023 Entry)

 Theories and Issues in International Political Economy

-By examining ‘theories’, the module explores the ways that we construct knowledge about international political economy.
+By examining ‘theories’, the module explores the ways that we construct knowledge about International Political Economy.
 What assumptions do we make?
 What concepts do we employ?
 What explanations do we propose?
 What normative judgements do we assert?
-By examining ‘issues’, the module considers some of the prominent substantive items on the policy agenda of international political economy.
-How, from an IPE perspective, can we deal efficiently, equitably and democratically with questions of governance related to money, finance, trade, production, consumption, development, gender, the environment, and so on?
+By examining ‘issues’, the module considers some of the prominent substantive items on the policy agenda of International Political Economy.
+How, from an IPE perspective, can we deal efficiently, equitably and democratically with questions of governance related to money, finance, trade, production, consumption, development, gender, race, and the environment?

 As the title of the module might be read to imply, theories and issues are interconnected in International Political Economy.
 Theoretical work and empirical work are not separate exercises.
 Practical problems stimulate theory construction, and theories inform the ways that we handle substantive issues.
 Our analysis of practical issues will be richer if it is informed by theories and by the theorising of international political economy scholars.